 Civet de sanglier – or wild boar casserole – is arguably Corsica’s signature dish.
 Wild boars can roam freely around the island’s mountainous interior, feeding on marquis herbs, chestnuts, figs and mulberries.
-This gives their meat a delicious, complex flavour.
+This gives their meat a delicious, complex flavor.

 A rich and hearty dish, the casserole combines the boar with onions, carrots, garlic, chestnuts, fennel and generous quantities of eau de vie.
-Slow cooked, it’s best served accompanied by a glass of local red wine.
+Slow-cooked, it’s best served accompanied by a glass of local red wine.

 Corsican veal calves are raised alongside their mothers in a natural environment, feeding on the lush grass and shrubs of the marquis.
-As a result of this healthy diet, the veal is pink-coloured rather than white and the taste is stronger.
+As a result of this healthy diet, the veal is pink-colored rather than white and the taste is stronger.

 One of the island’s more traditional dishes, agneau Corse – translated as Corsican lamb – takes the form of a wholesome stew.
 The lamb is slow roasted with fresh rosemary, potatoes and whole garlic cloves and is typically served by itself.

 Again, Corsican sheep have the freedom to wander where they wish on the island and, as the herbs in the dish are the same as the ones the animal feeds on, a unique layering of flavours is created.

 Historically, Corsicans lived inland to avoid invaders, preferring to catch wild game over heading to the shore to fish.
 Nowadays, however, the majority of islanders live closer to the coast and, luckily for yacht-goers, fish and seafood have risen in popularity.

 The fish is, in fact, so fresh it doesn’t need any fancy sauces and is better enjoyed grilled.
 Choose from mulet (sea bass), daurade (sea bream), rouget (red mullet), St Pierre (John Dorry) and petite friture (white bait).